 For all the adverse changes this novel coronavirus has brought to Canada and the rest of the world, there’s many positives, or truths if you will that Canadians can rally their energy behind.

 For starters, we most certainly have an increased awareness of proper hygiene, something that can never be too important anywhere you go.

-It’s likely we also now have more gratitude for basic amenities and normal social events, like enjoying a birthday meal with friends at a restaurant as many of us stay at home and physically distance ourselves from one another.
+It’s likely we also now have more gratitude for basic amenities and social events, like enjoying a birthday meal with friends at a restaurant on the weekend.

 But most importantly, we have undoubtedly gained a deeper respect for Canadians working in critical societal roles who are at a higher risk of infection because of their jobs.

 They are Canada's superheroes, springing forth into action during dire times of need.